Lead Generation: It’s all about building relationships

 So that is taken to the extreme, but it is that type of behavior why I think many businesses are struggling.
 So I think we need to embrace empathy on every level because customers are more sophisticated and they have access to more information.
 They really are looking at understanding what it is, how do they get what they want, we need to know what that is and give it to them and that requires us thinking like our customer, putting ourselves in their place.
 Instead of just trying to optimize our marketing, we need to understand is how our customers are really thinking and feeling.

 Steve: Now that sounds great!
 But there are wolves in our own companies and many places.
-Sometimes those wolves are dressed as salespeople, sometimes they are dressed as finance people, and sometimes they are dressed as our marketing colleagues.
+Sometimes those wolves are dressed as salespeople, sometimes they are covered as finance people, and sometimes they are dressed as our marketing colleagues.

 How do you resist the pressure to perform these shortcuts to get people stuffed into your sales funnel as opposed to doing what you are talking about?
 I guess the question is about to the organization; how do you get consensus in your organization that you are going to change the way that you interact with your customers?

 What we are working on ultimately and what I am working on is collecting the evidence to show companies and marketers that putting their customers first actually has some financial benefits.
-I want to give you a quick example; this is a company that is a collections agency and I am working actually on lining up an interview with their CEO.
+I want to give you a quick example; this is a company that is a collections agency, and I am working actually on lining up an interview with their CEO.
 And you wouldn’t think of a collections agency practicing empathy …

 Steve: Not at all!